vaishaliwebkul/Learn-Symfony/README.md

 <b> For Developers - </b> This is a guide for all dev guys, to get you started down with Symfony and PHP Framework, which is known for its robustness, scalability, High performance, security, and a Component-based system.

 Now, the whole class of PHP/Symfony developers, can also contribute to this project and create your own helpdesk by using any code and make it better for your customers.

+<span style="color:blue"><b>Prerequisite</b></span>

+Before creating your UVDesk Community project, make sure that you're using PHP 7 or higher and have Composer installed.
+You also need to ensure that you have the following PHP extensions installed:

+PHP IMAP
+PHP Mailparse